clemak27/homelab/README.md

 ## Software

-### NixOS
+### Fedora IoT

-My homelab runs [NixOS](https://nixos.org/).
-The host's `configuration.nix` sets the base and machine-specific settings and imports from `modules` as needed.
+My homelab runs [Fedora IoT](https://fedoraproject.org/iot/).
+Despite the name, it is not just useable on IoT devices but also normal PCs.
+It is basically Fedora Server with the atomic updates of Silverblue/Kinoite.

-There 2 services directly running and configured with nix:
+There 2 services directly running and configured on the host:
 [WireGuard](https://www.wireguard.com/), for accessing my homelab from the outside, and [dnsmasq](https://dnsmasq.org/), for resolving hostnames.

+For configuring, I just use plain Makefiles and no Ansible or terraform Maybe I will use ignition in the future, since technically Fedora IoT also supports it, but for now I'm fine.

 ### k3s